COVID-19 can affect rice import

 “We are importing 85% of rice from Vietnam and Thailand and we have the potential to grow rice here.
 There are people are very cautious about locally grown rice and its health benefits.”

-Fiji Rice Ltd together with the Agriculture Ministry will put together effective and relevant strategies in an effort to boost Fiji’s Rice industry.
+Fiji Rice Ltd together with the Agriculture Ministry will put together effective and relevant strategies in an effort to boost our rice industry.